 - Discharge or bleeding from the incision

-- Difficulty urinating
+- Difficulty urinating or defecating

 - Labored breathing